 - Improve staff satisfaction and retention

-These are all measurable quality indicators that align with Ministry inspection criteria and Quality Improvement Plans (QIPs).
+These are measurable outcomes that may support organizational quality goals, including areas often reflected in inspection activity and Quality Improvement Plans (QIPs).

 A Strategic Investment in Quality and Accountability